Nick Davila

-Nick Davila (born May 22, 1985) is an arena football quarterback who is currently a free agent.
-A three-time AFL champion, and three-time MVP, he also played for the Arizona Rattlers from 2010 to 2016.
-Davila is of Mexican American descent.
-He is nicknamed the "Latin Laser".
-In 2017, he was the quarterbacks and wide receivers coach for the Rattlers of the Indoor Football League (IFL), who went on to win the 2017 United Bowl.
+Nick Davila (born May 22, 1985) is an American former professional football quarterback who played in the Arena Football League (AFL).
+A four-time ArenaBowl champion, and three-time AFL MVP, he played for the Arizona Rattlers from 2010 to 2016 and the Washington Valor in 2018.
+He also played for the Spokane Shock of the af2 from 2008 to 2009.
+Davila is of Mexican American descent, and is nicknamed the "Latin Laser".

 He played college football at the University of Cincinnati, after playing two seasons at Chaffey College.
 While at Chaffey, Davila set multiple school records for passing.
 When he chose Cincinnati to continue his football career, Davila found himself backing up Dustin Grutza.
-It wasn't until his senior season that Davila got his first start playing against the #7 ranked, and undefeated, Rutgers team.
-Davila lead the Bearcats to a 30-11 upset win over the Scarlet Knights, ending Rutgers hopes at a national championship.
-After going undrafted in the 2007 NFL Draft, Davila tried out for the Cleveland Browns, but never made their team.
-He was signed by the Spokane Shock as a street free agent in 2008.
-Davila lead the Shock to a 15-1 regular season record in 2009, leading them to a 74-27 rout of the Wilkes-Barre/Scranton Pioneers.
+It was not until his senior season that Davila made his first start playing against the #7 ranked, and undefeated, Rutgers team.
+Davila led the Bearcats to a 30–11 upset win over the Scarlet Knights, ending Rutgers hopes at a national championship.
+After going undrafted in the 2007 NFL draft, Davila had a tryout with the Cleveland Browns, but was not signed.
+He was later signed by the Shock as a street free agent in 2008.
+Davila led the Shock to a 15–1 regular season record in 2009, and a 74–27 rout of the Wilkes-Barre/Scranton Pioneers in the ArenaCup.
 With the af2 becoming Arena Football 1 in 2010, Davila left Spokane and signed with the Rattlers.
 Davila led them to five West Division championships, five National Conference championships, and three ArenaBowl championships.

+In 2017, he was the quarterbacks and wide receivers coach for the Rattlers, who had moved to the Indoor Football League (IFL).
+They went on to win the 2017 United Bowl.
+He returned to the AFL as a player in 2018, and signed with the Valor.
+However, he missed the majority of the season after suffering a career-ending neck injury, and the Valor won the ArenaBowl in his absence.

 Early life

-Born the son of Fernando and Marsha Davila, Nick attended Damien High School in La Verne, California.
+Born the son of Fernando and Marsha Davila, Nick Davila attended Damien High School in La Verne, California.
 While at Damien, Davila was a standout quarterback on the football team, as well as a first baseman on the baseball team.
 His junior year, Davila put up what was at the time, the fifth best season in Damien history, throwing for 1,880 yards and 11 touchdowns.
 This set Davila up with an opportunity to play at an NCAA Division I college.
 His senior year, he accepted a scholarship to play for Oregon State.
-However, in the second game of Davila's senior season of football, he broke his clavicle, and Oregon State Head Coach, Dennis Erickson reduced the size of scholarship he was offering.
+However, in the second game of Davila's senior season of football, he broke his clavicle, and Oregon State head coach, Dennis Erickson reduced the size of scholarship he was offering.
 He was a high school teammate of Ian Johnson.